Mc-Ramirez/Mc-Ramirez/README.md

 NOW
 - I’m in second year student of cross-platform applications in the U-Tad (Centro Universitario de Tecnología y Arte Digital)
+- I have been able to enjoy and learn with Git, Bootstrap o Docker
-- I’m currently learning Kotlin, Swift, Java & JavaScrip 💥
+- I’m currently learning Kotlin, Swift, Java & Angular 💥

 BIO
 - 👀 I’m interested in learning more about iOS every day